jared41494/VerifyEmailAddresses/README.md

 <h2>Purpose:</h2>
 <p>
     Given a list of emails from an Excel document, iterate through the emails, checking if an email is valid through the website: <a href="https://www.verifyemailaddress.org/">https://www.verifyemailaddress.org/</a>.
 The website doesn't have a traditional API so the Selenium library for python has been used.
-Record a list of emails
+Record a list of failed and successful emails into new separate Excel docs.
 </p>

 <h2>How to Install:</h2>